-When a "combined" sewerage system, which carries both sewage and surface water run-off, reaches its capacity during heavy rainfall, a mixture of surface run-off and sewage overflows into rivers or out of external or internal drains.
+When a sewer carrying either foul water, surface water run-off or a combination of both foul and surface water (a "combined" sewerage system) reaches its capacity during heavy rainfall, sewage overflows into rivers or out of external or internal drains.
 Section 94 of the WIA places a duty on every Regulated Company to ensure its area is properly drained via an adequate sewerage system.
 This duty is enforceable by the Secretary of State or Ofwat who, under section 18 of the WIA, may make an Enforcement Order securing compliance.
 Householders can bring proceedings against the Regulated Company in respect of its failure to comply with such an Enforcement Order.
-However, where such an order has not been made, the only remedy available to such householders is to request that the Secretary of State or Ofwat makes an order and, if one is not forthcoming, to pursue judicial review proceedings against either the Secretary of State or Ofwat on the grounds of their failure to act.
+However, where such an order has not been made, the only remedy available to such householders is to request that the Secretary of State or Ofwat make an order and, if one is not forthcoming, to pursue judicial review proceedings against either the Secretary of State or Ofwat on the grounds of their failure to act.
 Householders do not have the right directly to enforce section 94 against Regulated Companies.
 This was confirmed by the House of Lords' decision in Marcic v Thames Water Utilities [2003] UKHL 66.

-In Environment Agency v Thames Water Utilities Limited, the EA is prosecuting TWUL for a number of offences alleged to have occurred in 2003, including the deposit of untreated sewage constituting "controlled waste" without a waste management licence contrary to section 33(1)(a) of the EPA.
+In Environment Agency v Thames Water Utilities Limited, the EA has prosecuted TWUL for a number of offences alleged to have occurred in 2003, including the deposit of untreated sewage constituting "controlled waste" without a waste management licence contrary to section 33(1)(a) of the EPA.
 Such deposits are an inevitable consequence of sewer flooding.
-A preliminary point of law was referred by the Divisional Court to the European Court of Justice ("ECJ") (Case C-252/05) as to whether or not sewage escaping from a sewer governed by the UWWTD and the WIA falls within the scope of domestic waste controls implementing the Waste Framework Directive 75/442/EEC (as amended by Directive 91/156/EEC).
-The ECJ ruled that waste water which escapes from a sewerage network maintained by a statutory sewerage undertaker, pursuant to Council Directive 91/271/EEC of 21 May 1991, constitutes waste within the meaning of the Waste Framework Directive.
-The ECJ also ruled that it falls to the national court to ascertain whether national rules outside of those implementing the Waste Framework Directive may be regarded as "other legislation" containing precise provisions organising the management of the waste in question, and if they are such as to ensure a level of protection of the environment equivalent to that guaranteed by the Waste Framework Directive.
-On 28 July 2008, the Divisional Court of the ECJ held that the existing national rules do not provide protection equivalent to that envisaged by the Waste Framework Directive.
-Hence, sewage escaping from pipes maintained by a statutory undertaker is "controlled waste" within the meaning of section 33 of the EPA, and thus falls within the UK's waste management regime and is subject to the enforcement authority of the EA.
-The cases were then remitted to the magistrates court for determination on their merits.
-This determination may result in significant and costly changes to the operational practices of sewerage undertakers and, to the extent such expenses need to be incurred, it is currently unclear whether Ofwat will consider such expenditure as a Relevant Change of Circumstances under a licence (resulting from a "Change of Law"), and hence whether a Regulated Company will be eligible to apply for an IDOK.
+A preliminary point of law was referred by the Divisional Court to the ECJ (Case C-252/05) as to whether or not sewage escaping from a sewer governed by the UWWTD and the WIA falls within the scope of domestic waste controls implementing the Waste Framework Directive 75/442/EEC.
+The ECJ ruled that waste water which escapes from a sewerage network maintained by a statutory sewerage undertaker, pursuant to Council Directive 91/271/EEC of 21 May 1991, constitutes waste within the meaning of the Waste Framework Directive 75/442/EEC.
+The cases were then remitted to the magistrates' court for determination and in judgements recently given, TWUL was found guilty.
+TWUL is appealing this decision.
+However, if upheld this determination may result in significant and costly changes to the operational practices of sewerage undertakers and, to the extent such expenses need to be incurred, it is currently unclear whether Ofwat will consider such expenditure as a Relevant Change of Circumstances under a licence (resulting from a "Change of Law"), and hence whether a Regulated Company will be eligible to apply for an IDOK.

-The draft Flood and Water Management Bill contains proposals requiring the Secretary of State to set national standards for sustainable drainage and for prohibiting the construction of certain new drainage systems without approval of (generally) a local authority.
-The draft Bill's requirements on local authorities to adopt and maintain sustainable drainage systems (SUDS) and on developers to demonstrate that they have met national standards for sustainable drainage before they can connect any residual surface water drainage to a public sewer (amending section 106 of the WIA) is expected to result in less water reaching sewerage treatment works, reduced maintenance work for sewerage companies and a reduced risk of flooding from overflows.
-The Bill, if passed, will also give Regulated Companies the right to tackle misconnections with sewers directly, instead of through local authorities, making this process cheaper, quicker and more efficient, according to DEFRA, and reducing pollution which can cause sewer overloading.
-The consultation on the Bill closed on 24 July 2009, after which it may be subject to amendment before being introduced to Parliament for enactment.
+The FWMA contains proposals requiring the Secretary of State to set national standards for sustainable drainage and for prohibiting the construction of certain new drainage systems without approval of (generally) a local authority.
+The FWMA introduces requirements on local authorities to adopt and maintain sustainable drainage systems (SUDS) (although the FWMA also provides powers for the Secretary of State to allocate any of these functions to other bodies, e.g. sewerage companies, if he so chooses), and on developers to demonstrate that they have met national standards for sustainable drainage before they can connect any residual surface water drainage to a public sewer (amending section 106 of the WIA) is expected to result in less water reaching sewer treatment works, reduced maintenance work for sewerage companies and a reduced risk of flooding from overflows.